Eyeland History, Family Crest & Coats of Arms

 The surname Eyeland was first found in the West Riding of Yorkshire, where the surname is descended from Ilbert de Lacy, who was the tenant of the lands of Elland according to the Domesday Book of 1086.
 Some of the family were found at Whitworth in Lancashire in early times.
 "The manor [of Whitworth] was granted by 'divers donators' to the convent of Stanlow in Cheshire, in the reign of John; among these donors was Sir John de Elland, parcener of the lordship of Rochdale, who gave one moiety of the manor."

 Early History of the Eyeland family

-Another 208 words (15 lines of text) covering the years 1379, 1484, 1542 and 1510 are included under the topic Early Eyeland History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Eyeland research.
+Another 92 words (7 lines of text) covering the years 1379, 1484, 1542 and 1510 are included under the topic Early Eyeland History in all our PDF Extended History products and printed products wherever possible.

 Eyeland Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Eland, Elland, Elan, Elande, Eyland, Eyeland, Egland, Eylan and many more.

 Early Notables of the Eyeland family (pre 1700)